pgrach/ElexonDataFetcher/README_OPTIMIZATIONS.md

 ### 1. Removed Materialized View Tables

-The following tables were identified as unnecessary and have been removed:
+The following materialized view tables have been deprecated in the schema:

-- `settlement_period_mining` - Period-level mining data was a materialized view
+- `settlement_period_mining` - Period-level mining data
 - `daily_mining_potential` - Daily aggregated mining data
 - `yearly_mining_potential` - Yearly aggregated mining data
 - `ingestion_progress` and `process_tracking` - Auxiliary tracking tables

+The table declarations remain in the schema with `@deprecated` annotations for backward compatibility but are no longer used actively in the application.

 ### 2. Eliminated Redundant Indexes